DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!

 DIY Magnetic Board Accessories

-Also, a while ago I upcycled some backsplash into fridge magnets.
-These are perfect for this magnet board too.
+Also, a while ago I upcycled some backsplash into fridge magnets, which are perfect for this magnet board too.

-I’ve also been searching other blogs for good images that I can print out, laminate, and add magnets too also.
-I’m thinking of something transportation-related, food-related, and Biblical.
-This is still a work-in-progress!
+I’ve also been searching other blogs for good images that I can print out, laminate, and add magnets too.

 Study Remodel to Toddler Craft Corner